ZhangJhxx/ZhangJhxx.github.io/source/_posts/hello-world.md

 ---
-title: how to deploy your blog
+title: create a new page
 ---